cboulay/BCPyOgreRenderer/README.md

 This is a drop-in replacement renderer for [BCPy2000](http://bci2000.org/downloads/BCPy2000/Renderers.html) using the [OGRE3D](http://www.ogre3d.org/) engine with its [Python-Ogre](http://www.python-ogre.org/) bindings.

-This is still very early but the test works.
-Run `test.bat` to try it out.

 ## Installation

 My [BCPyElectrophys](https://github.com/cboulay/BCPyElectrophys) implementation of BCPy2000 requires Python 2.6.
 Therefore, this uses [pre-built python-ogre](http://sourceforge.net/projects/python-ogre/files/Latest/1.6.4%20SnapShot/Python-Ogre-Core-1.6.4-r1017-py263.7z/download) compatible with Python 2.6.
 [Install instructions](http://www.cse.unr.edu/~sushil/class/381/ware/pythonOgreWin7Install.pdf).

-You will have to edit your plugins.cfg and resources.cfg file so they point to where your resources are stored.
+Download this repo and put it somewhere convenient.
+Edit your plugins.cfg and resources.cfg file so they point to where your resources are stored.
+Edit test.bat to point to your BCI2000 files.

+Run `test.bat` to try it out.

+## Notes

+To maintain compatibility with other applications I've used the myApp.stimulus() convention.
+This wraps the stimulus objects in a BciStimulus object. e.g.:

+`hand = myApp.stimuli['hand']`  `hand` is a BciStimulus object.

+The BciStimulus object conveniently exposes the actual object's properties. e.g.:
+`hand.x = 10` is equivalent to `hand.obj.x = 10`

+This is not true for `z`. i.e., `hand.z = 10` is not equivalent to `hand.obj.z = 10`.
+For a BciStimulus object,
+.z has a different meaning.
+Therefore I recommend to avoid confusion by always operating on the stimulus.obj position.

-## Virtual Hand
+### Virtual Hand

 One reason for using a 3D engine is that I would like to use BCPy2000 to control the animation of a virtual hand.
 I am using [libhand](www.libhand.org).
 It comes with an OGRE model but that is not compatible with PythonOgre 1.6.4.
 Therefore I used the Blender model, then [exported](https://code.google.com/p/blender2ogre/) to a generic OGRE .xml, then converted it to the correct version using the tools found in the PythonOgre 1.6.4 snapshot release.

-## Renderer Life-Cycle
+### Renderer Life-Cycle

 Here I will keep some notes to help me keep track of how things get initialized.

-### BCI2000 stage
+#### BCI2000 stage
 BCI2000 treats the PythonFilter as any other filter.
 Most of the C++ code is unreadable to me, but I found a few things in PythonFilter.cpp that might help me understand what's going on.

 1. `Py_Initialize()`